rahuljoshi44/TimeBox/README.md

 ### Set weekly goals
 Use TimeBox to set your goals for the week.
 You can even add subtasks within goals to keep track of your progess.
+- Set goals that expire within the week if not completed.
+- Create subtasks within each goal to track your progress.
+- Subtasks can be added to your daily task list to complete.
 <p align="center">
   <img src="demo/goals.png" height=400px class="shadow">
 </p>